Deejpotter/cyd-lvgl-template/README.md

 - All custom logic should go in `main.cpp` or separate files
 - Keep the main loop running smoothly for responsive UI
+- No scheduler or sensor manager are included by default; the loop is kept minimal

 ## Troubleshooting